 I looovvveee Hallowe’en.
 I think it’s because it’s one of the few holidays where I get to dress up and don’t have to buy presents!
-I’ve done quite a bit of research on paper decorations for previous Hallowe’ens and my house is decorated top to bottom with them.
+I’ve done quite a bit of research on paper decorations for Hallowe’en and my house is decorated top to bottom with them.
 Here are some of my favourites.
-Sorry about the low-res images, they’re the best I could find.

-I have this garland in my hall and it’s one of my favourite decorations.
+I have this spooky silhouette garland in my hall and it’s one of my favourite decorations.
 You can find the template for the little silhouettes on papercrave.com

-Details on how to make these ‘cute’ mice are available on marthastewart.com
+Details on how to make these ‘cute’ mice silhouette are available on marthastewart.com

-The template for this seems to have disappeared off the web (don’t you hate when that happens) but they’re very easy to work out yourself.
+The template for these spiral ghosts seems to have disappeared off the web (don’t you hate when that happens) but they’re very easy to work out yourself.

 Simple but effective.
-Find the hallowe’en templates on countryliving.com
+Find the template for this cauldron of bats on countryliving.com

 Instructions on how to make these hanging bats is on marthastewart.com